Even better than magic cars

 When I hear grand predictions like these I am sceptical - burnt by technology hype (what’s happened to the much vaunted internet of things?) and the experience that such technology change requires behavioural changes too.
 But, with the financial clout of Google and Apple's billions being poured into making the driverless car dream a reality I have no doubt this will happen soon.

-... it's a giant car park with a road running through it.
+Our streets have become giant car parks with roads running through them.
 If you are at home look out the window and imagine taking just ten cars away.
 It will free up a 40 by 20m area - space enough for a small park.
 How could it be used - an orchard, table tennis, benches, a communal bbq, and a veg patch...Giant Jenga?

 So while my street is still full of cars, car ownership in many cities is peaking.
 This is partly driven by the adoption of technology that already exists - uber, car clubs like zipcar and easycarclub are all helping to reduce car ownership.
 For instance in Hackney in the last decade population has increased by 45,000 but car ownership has fallen by 3000.
 And I've noticed that it's that bit easier to find a space on my street.